Mario-Valente/shenlong/README.md

 - [Commands](#commands)

 ## Introduction
-The Shenlong Project is designed to run jobs in k8 via api or cli comands
+The Shenlong Project is designed to run jobs in k8 via api or cli comands (similiar to aws batch)

 ## Installation
 To install the Shenlong Project, follow these steps: